IreneKilgannon/pands-project/README.md

     The lower limit for outliers in the sepal width column for Iris setosa is 2.3.
     The upper limit for outliers in the sepal width column for Iris setosa is 4.5.

-As the lower limit for outliers for the sepal width of _Iris setosa_ is anything less than 2.3 cm, the data point at 2.3 cm is not considered an outlier.
+The lower limit for outliers for the sepal width of _Iris setosa_ is anything less than 2.3 cm, so the data point at 2.3 cm is not considered an outlier.
 The values of the 75th and 25th percentile could also have been obtained from the results of the describe method.

 The clusters of _Iris versicolor_ and _Iris virginica_ overlap in all the scatter plots.
 In the plot of sepal length vs sepal width there is a significant amount of overlap.
 The least amount of overlap appears to be in the scatter plots between petal length and petal width and between petal width and sepal width.
-One widely used technique for classification in machine learning is called [K-nearest neighbours (KNN)](https://www.datacamp.com/tutorial/k-nearest-neighbor-classification-scikit-learn).
-The K-nearest neighbours algorithm looks at the nearest data points to the data point of interest and decides which cluster the data point most likely belongs to.
+One widely used technique for classification in machine learning is called [K-nearest neighbors (KNN)](https://www.datacamp.com/tutorial/k-nearest-neighbor-classification-scikit-learn).
+The K-nearest neighbors algorithm looks at the nearest data points to the data point of interest to decide which cluster the data point most likely belongs to.
 Minimising the overlap of clusters will improve the chance of correct cluster assignment.

 ## Any Other Analysis